Learn How to Form a District of Columbia (DC) Nonprofit Corporation

 • Limitations on the members of the corporation, the board of directors, of any other designated body included in the corporate structure.

-You might need to file a Doing Business As (DBA) certificate if you choose to run your nonprofit under a different name than the name appearing in the Articles of Incorporation.
+You might need to file a DC doing business as (DBA) certificate if you choose to run your nonprofit under a different name than the name appearing in the Articles of Incorporation.

 Step 5: Establish corporate bylaws